ALATDYN: a set of Anharmonic LATtice DYNamics codes to compute thermodynamic and thermal transport properties of crystalline solids

-\begin{highlights} \item Can extract harmonic and anharmonic force constants up to 8$^{\rm th}$ order, imposing different invariance constraints. \item The state of thermal equilibrium (atomic positions and crystal shape and size) can be predicted at any temperature and volume (or pressure) \item Thermophysical properties such as elastic constants, Gruneisen parameters, free energy, thermal expansion and thermal conductivity from Boltzmann equation (BE) can be predicted from the knowledge of the extracted force constants \item Can also perform molecular dynamics simulations and calculate atomic trajectories and heat current using the extracted anharmonic force field.
-This is the more accurate alternative to solving BE, as it treates anharmonicity and mass disorder beyond perturbation theory. \end{highlights}
+\begin{highlights} \item Can extract harmonic and anharmonic force constants up to 8$^{\rm th}$ order, imposing different invariance constraints. \item The state of thermal equilibrium (atomic positions and crystal shape and size) as well as the effective harmonic force constants can be predicted at any temperature and volume (or pressure) \item Thermophysical properties such as elastic constants, Gruneisen parameters, free energy, thermal expansion and thermal conductivity from Boltzmann equation (BE) can be predicted from the knowledge of the extracted force constants \item Can also perform molecular dynamics simulations and calculate atomic trajectories and heat current using the extracted anharmonic force field.
+This is the more accurate alternative to solving BE, as it treats anharmonicity and mass disorder beyond perturbation theory. \end{highlights}